kapilkathuria/lrn_electron/README.md

 Most commonly used app on github --> Javascript --> hence github decided to use JS to create a desktop app

+## Project to createad in this tutorial
+select a video file, get length of video file.

+## Electron CLI